Mia Brookes: Career

 Brookes has trained in Laax, Switzerland, Livigno, Italy, and Hintertux, Austria.
 She joined the GB Snowsport programme at the age of 10, and aged 11, she competed at the 2018 British Snowboard Championships in Laax.

-In December 2020, Brookes made her international debut, finishing second in a Europa Cup event in Piz Corvatsch.
+In December 2020, Brookes made her international debut, finishing second in a Europa Cup event in Piz Corvatsch, Switzerland.
 She was unable to compete in FIS Snowboard World Cup events until she was 15 years old.
-In 2022, she won the FIS Snowboarding Junior World Championships big air event, and finished second in the slopestyle event.
-She was unable to qualify for the 2022 Winter Olympics, as she was too young.
-She finished second in the 2022–23 FIS Snowboard World Cup slopestyle event in Laax, and came sixth in the event at the 2023 X Games.
+In 2022, she won the big air at the Junior World Championships, and finished runner-up in the slopestyle event.
+She was unable to qualify for the 2022 Winter Olympics, as she was below the permitted age.

-Brookes won the slopestyle event at the FIS Freestyle Ski and Snowboarding World Championships 2023.
-At the age of 16, she was the youngest ever snowboard world champion and the first British person to win a snowboard slopestyle world title.
+Brookes finished second in the 2022–23 World Cup slopestyle event in Laax, and came sixth in the same discipline at the 2023 X Games.
+At the age of 16, she won the slopestyle at the 2023 World Championships.
+Her victory made her the youngest ever snowboard world champion and the first Briton to win a snowboard slopestyle world title.
 In her winning routine, she became the first woman to land a CAB 1440 in competition.
+Speaking about her successful Cab 1440 double grab, Brookes stated: "I'd tried it once before and this is the first time I've stomped it, so I'm super happy."

-Brookes was named Young Sportswoman of the year by The Times in 2023.
-In December of that year, she was shortlisted for the BBC Young Sports Personality of the Year Award.
-On 19 December 2023, she was named BBC Young Sports Personality of the Year in a live TV broadcast on BBC One.
+In October 2023, Brookes won a bronze medal in the Big Air at the World Cup meeting in Chur, Switzerland.
+Brookes was crowned overall champion of the 2023-24 edition of the big air World Cup, after finishing the fourth and final leg in the competition at Copper Mountain in third place.
+Her highest placing in the competition was second at the event in Edmonton.
+At the end of 2023, she was named Young Sportswoman of the Year by The Sunday Times, and awarded BBC Young Sports Personality of the Year.
+In January 2024, she won the gold medal in the slopestyle at the 2024 Winter X Games in Aspen, USA.

-Brookes won the 2023 edition of the Big Air World Cup, after finishing the fourth and final competition in third place.
-Her best result in the competition was second at the event in Edmonton.
+In September 2024, she won a World Cup silver medal in the slopestyle at Cardrona, New Zealand.
+The final scores were taken from qualifying after the final was cancelled due to hazardous conditions.
+The following month, she finished fifth in her opening big air World Cup event of the year in Switzerland.
+In December, she won her first ever World Cup gold medal with victory in the big air at Beijing.
+She then secured back-to-back victories in the big air after winning the next World Cup event in Klagenfurt, Austria.
+The following week, she finished third in the big air in Kreischberg, Austria.
+The result left her level in the overall big air World Cup standings with Mari Fukada.
+Later in January, she was unable to defend her X Games slopestyle title, finishing with a bronze medal.